walterl/proton-privoxy/README.md

 ### `PVPN_KILL`

 Set to `0` to disable permanent kill switch.
+May have unexpected outcome when used with protonvpn killswitch.

 Default: `1` (killswitch enabled)